theycallmeswift/BreakfastSerial/README.md

 ### LED Brightness

 You can set the brightness of an LED with the `brightness` function.
 The LED must be on a PWM capable pin or it will throw and error.
+Brightness is measured on a scale of 0% to 100%.

 ```python
 from BreakfastSerial import Arduino, Led